byuicampuscd/qualtrics-contact-sync/newReadme.md

 ### Unit Tests
 - Explain each of your unit tests and their inputs.
 - Provide all inputs used in testing so developers can use the same tests (or add on to them).
 For example, attach a CSV for each test case.****

+### Qualtrics API notes ###
+This would've been a lot easier if it weren't for the undocumented quirks of the Qualtrics API.
+I will record as many as I notice here.
+They are subject to change at any time without warning.
+* EmbeddedData values can not be deleted via API once created.
+They can only be set to an empty string.
+Setting them to null or undefined throws a server err
+* Adding someone to a mailing list when they are missing a 'required field' (anything outside of embeddedData) is allowed.
+HOWEVER you will not be able to update them until all required fields are filled.
+* Adding embeddedData values with commas in them cause the API to truncate the value after the comma.
+I don't recall if the comma is included or truncated as well
+* This tool causes a lot of 503 errors.
+I've written the tool to accomodate for that and run basically any failed API call twice.
+For the most part this works really well